All work

 What I'd do differently

 The mobile checkout flow deserves a dedicated design pass.
 Right now it's the desktop flow reflowed to a narrower viewport, which is functional but not optimized for how people actually order food on their phones.
-Mobile checkout has different thumb-reach constraints, a different relationship to the keyboard, and a different context (people ordering from their couch or standing in a kitchen).
-A proper mobile-first rethink of that flow would mean reconsidering the step structure, not just the layout.
+Mobile checkout has different thumb-reach constraints, a different relationship to the keyboard, and a different context.
+A proper mobile-first rethink would mean reconsidering the step structure, not just the layout.

 The category filtering could be more useful.
-Currently it filters by cuisine type, which covers exploration well.
+Currently it filters by cuisine type.
 But dietary restriction filtering (vegetarian, vegan, gluten-free) is a meaningfully different need that the current system doesn't address.
 Someone with a dietary restriction isn't browsing by cuisine; they're filtering for safety first and preference second.
 Those should be composable: I want vegetarian items in the Thai category.

-I'd also add a search bar as a third mode alongside explore and retrieve.
+I'd also add a search bar.
 Typing "noodles" and getting live-filtered results is faster than scanning through categories when someone has a specific craving but isn't sure which category it falls under.
 Live filtering on a small dataset like a restaurant menu is a natural fit for vanilla JS: no API call needed, just filtering the in-memory menu array on every keystroke.

 Built with